-What’s Normal Dog Eye Gunk, and When Should I Worry?
+Symptoms of Abnormal Eye Discharge: When Should I Worry?

-Well, when was the last time you thought about the consistency of your own eye’s lubrication?
+Think about when the last time you thought about the consistency of your own eye’s lubrication?
 Probably the last time they were excessively wet, or excessively dry, or excessively gunky.
 And you were probably blinking, squinting, touching them, and otherwise showing physical signs of infection or irritation.

 - Excessively watery eyes

 - Change in eye discharge consistency or color

 - Bloody or excessively bloodshot eyes